-The minimum time allowed for full-time students to complete all requirements for a doctoral program is two years, and the maximum is six years from the time of initial registration as a full-time student.
-Students registering on a part-time basis have a maximum of eight years to complete the degree.
+The minimum time allowed for full-time students to complete all requirements for a master's program is one year, and the maximum is three years from the time of initial registration as a full-time student.
+Students registering on a part-time basis have a maximum of six years to complete the degree.